Fallen-Breath/LetMeClickAndSend/README.md

 [![Modrinth](https://img.shields.io/modrinth/dt/pGbwwB5d?label=Modrinth%20Downloads)](https://modrinth.com/mod/let-me-click-and-send)

-A simple Minecraft client-side mod, that reverts the `run_command` click event restriction introduced in 1.19.1-rc1, so non-command messages can be sent freely via `run_command` click event again
+A simple Minecraft client-side mod, that reverts the `run_command` click event restriction introduced in 1.19.1-rc1, so non-command messages can be sent freely as a chat message via `run_command` click event again

 If you want a solution without user awareness, here's a server-side only mod that does the same thing:
 [LetMeClickAndSendForServer](https://github.com/Fallen-Breath/LetMeClickAndSendForServer)